Certified Defense on the Fairness of Graph Neural Networks: Experimental Evaluations

 \subsection{RQ3: Parameter Study}

 To answer RQ3, we propose to perform parameter study focusing on two most critical parameters, $\sigma$ and $\beta$.
-To examine how $\sigma$ and $\beta$ influence the effectiveness of ELEGANT in terms of both FCR and certified defense budgets, we set numerical ranges for $\epsilon_{\bm{X}}$ (from 0 to 1e1) and $\epsilon_{\bm{A}}$ (from 0 to $2^4$) and divide the two ranges into grids.
+To examine how $\sigma$ and $\beta$ influence the effectiveness of ELEGANT in terms of both FCR and certified defense budgets, we set numerical ranges for $\epsilon_{\bm{X}}$ (from 0 to 1e1) and $\epsilon_{\bm{A}}$ (from 0 to $2^6$) and divide the two ranges into grids.
 In both ranges, we consider the dividing values of the grids as thresholds for certification budgets.
 In other words, under each threshold, we only consider the test sets with the corresponding certified defense budget being larger than this threshold as successfully certified ones, and the values of FCR are re-computed accordingly.
 Our rationale here is that with the thresholds (for $\epsilon_{\bm{X}}$ and $\epsilon_{\bm{A}}$) increasing, if FCR reduces slowly, this demonstrates that most successfully certified test sets are associated with large certified defense budgets.
 However, if FCR reduces fast, then most successfully certified test sets only bear small certified defense budgets.
+We present other detailed settings in Appendix of the online version.